thomas-tacquet/gormv2-logrus/README.md

 }
 ```

-Or you can use with a logrus.Logger :
+Or you can use it with a `logrus.Logger`:

 ```go
 gormLogger := gormv2logrus.NewGormlog(gormv2logrus.WithLogrus(e))
 ```

-You can also add customization options :
+You can also add customization options:

 ```go
 	slowThresholdDuration, _ := time.ParseDuration("300ms")